MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-subscribe-services.md

 ## Subscribe to an offer

-To subscribe to an offer as a user, sign in to the Azure Stack user portal to discover the services that've been offered by the Azure Stack operator.
+To subscribe to an offer as a user, sign in to the Azure Stack user portal to check the available services offered by the Azure Stack operator.

 1. Sign in to the user portal and select **Get a subscription**.